Expanding Healthy Food Access Points in Brownsville

-Under this grant, ACP will enhance Project EATS’ immediate and long-term sustainability to provide fresh, affordable produce to Brownsville residents.
-Specifically, ACP will partner with GrowNYC to expand the Brownsville Youthmarket by hiring local youth to work in the market and on the local Project EATS farm; increase Project EATS farm stand operations at its largest Brownsville farm; and pilot a mobile bicycle-driven farm stand to sell food at regularly scheduled times throughout the neighborhood.
-In addition, ACP will expand Project EATS’ Farmacy program; it works with local health care providers to prescribe fresh produce to patients with modifiable diseases, such as diabetes and hypertension, who can then fill the prescriptions at the Project EATS garden.
-It will also support the delivery of nutrition education activities for customers, such as food preparation and cooking demonstrations, at all Project EATS food access points.
-Lastly, ACP will engage an external consultant to conduct an initial assessment of and recommend strategies for Project EATS’ farming practices.
-ACP will track sales and regularly survey customers to continuously improve the program, as well as develop tools to assess if and how greater accessibility to fresh produce is resulting in lifestyle changes for its customers.
+Under this grant, ACP enhanced Project EATS’ immediate and long-term sustainability to provide fresh, affordable produce to Brownsville residents.
+Specifically, ACP partnered with GrowNYC to expand the Brownsville Youthmarket by hiring local youth to work in the market and on the local Project EATS farm; increase Project EATS farm stand operations at its largest Brownsville farm; and pilot a mobile bicycle-driven farm stand to sell food at regularly scheduled times throughout the neighborhood.
+In addition, ACP expanded Project EATS’ Farmacy program; it worked with local health care providers to prescribe fresh produce to patients with modifiable diseases, such as diabetes and hypertension, who can then fill the prescriptions at the Project EATS garden.
+It also supported the delivery of nutrition education activities for customers, such as food preparation and cooking demonstrations, at all Project EATS food access points.
+Lastly, ACP engaged an external consultant to conduct an initial assessment of and recommend strategies for Project EATS’ farming practices.
+ACP tracked sales and regularly surveyed customers to continuously improve the program, as well as developed tools to assess if and how greater accessibility to fresh produce is resulting in lifestyle changes for its customers.